 The Council refreshes its vehicles every five to seven years to ensure they are operationally and fuel efficient.
-It has purchased 4 electric vehicles and has installed 7 electric vehicle charging points bringing the total number for Public use throughout Inverclyde to 17, there are also a further 3 electric vehicle charging points within a

-Council depot for council vehicles only.
+It has purchased an additional 15 electric vehicles in 2019 bringing the total number to19.
+The total number of electric vehicle charging points for Public use throughout Inverclyde rose to 37, with an additional 14 electric vehicle charging points within a Council depot for council vehicles only.
 A driver training programme has been established which incorporates fuel efficient driving.
-The Council has invested in invehicle tracking software to improve management of routes and determine vehicles that may be surplus to requirements.
+The Council has invested in in-vehicle tracking software to improve management of routes and determine vehicles that may be surplus to requirements.